Join us for an adventure in flavor!

 raw spinach added to the soup

-Add in your spinach and cook till it wilts.
+Last I add in my spinach and cook till it wilts.
 Now it’s ready to dish it out in a bowl.

 a big potful of moroccan lentil soup